Andy in late 2007

 Soon afterward, I was offered the financed opportunity to study for a Ph.D. at Stanford University in California, but just a few days before the offer arrived I had accepted a job in Heidelberg, Germany.

 In June 1987, I moved to Germany.
 I started work as the promotion editor for physics and economics books and journals at the academic publisher Springer-Verlag based in Heidelberg.
-I was responsible for promoting new products by planning and writing brochures and newsletters and serving at conference exhibitions.
+I promoted new products by planning and writing brochures and newsletters and serving at conference exhibitions.

 I studied German in evening classes at the local Volkshochschule.
 In spring 1988, I was awarded the ICC/Goethe Institut Zertifikat Deutsch als Fremdsprache with the top grade (sehr gut).